AWS VPC Best Practices with SoftNAS

 Regarding subnets, the example where a host lives in two subnets, can you clarify both these subnets are in the same AZ?

 In the examples that I’ve used, each of these subnets is actually within its own VPC, assuming its own availabilities.
 So, again, each subnet is in its own separate availability zone, and if you want to discuss more, please feel free to reach out and we can discuss that.

 Is there a white paper on the website dealing with the proper engineering for SoftNAS Cloud NAS for our storage pools, EBS vs. S3, etc.?

 Click here to access the white paper, which is our SoftNAS architectural paper which was co-written by SoftNAS and Amazon Web Services for proper configuration settings, options, etc. We also have a pre-sales architectural team that can help you out with best practices, configurations, and those types of things from an AWS perspective.
 Please contact email@example.com and someone will be in touch.

 How do you solve the HA and failover problem?

-- We actually do a couple of different things here.
-When we have an automatic failover, one of the things that we do when we set up HA is we create an S3 bucket that has to act as a third party witness.
-Before anything take overs as the master controller, it queries the S3 bucket and makes sure that it’s able to take over.
+We actually do a couple of different things here.
+When we have an automatic failover, one of the things that we do when we set up HA is we create an S3 bucket that has to act as a third-party witness.
+Before anything takes over as the master controller, it queries the S3 bucket and makes sure that it’s able to take over.
 The other thing that we do is after a take-over, the old source node is actually shut down.
 You don’t want to have a situation where the node is flapping up and down and it’s kind of up but kind of not and it keeps trying to take over, so if there’s a take-over that occurs, whether it’s manual or automatic, the old source node in that particular configuration is shut down.
-That information is logged, and we’re assuming that you’ll go out and investigate as to why the failover took place.
-If there’s questions about that in a production scenario, firstname.lastname@example.org is always available.
+That information is logged, and we’re assuming that you’ll go out and investigate why the failover took place.
+If there are questions about that in a production scenario, firstname.lastname@example.org is always available.